 Organizational Challenges to OT Cybersecurity Success

-We have all heard the term “cybersecurity,” but do we recognize the risk potential to our organizations and the public?
-For many, cybersecurity is recognized as an “Internet” risk which is only one specific area of focus.
+We have all heard the term “cybersecurity,” but do we recognise the risk potential to our organizations and the public?
+For many, cybersecurity is recognised as an “Internet” risk which is only one specific area of focus.
 Did you know that nearly any programmable device is hackable?
 This includes operational technology systems and internet of things systems where the result of a cyberattack may result in a physical response.

 Operational technology is a term that describes automated control systems and IoT which are an integral part of our everyday lives.
 OT systems enable manufacturing, power production, water treatment, building control systems (HVAC, elevators, etc.) and many others in all market sectors.

 Time and time again, our adversaries have successfully infiltrated OT systems:

 - 2019, 2000% Increase in Attacks Specific to OT

 - 2020, 25% increase in identified known vulnerabilities

 - 2021: Oldsmar water treatment plant, Miller-Coors, Ellsworth County Kansas water treatment plant, Colonial Pipeline

 Generally, the number of successful attacks is underreported.
 There is no regulation of private industries which requires reporting, and many organisations will not share information in an attempt to protect shareholder value, attack methods and overall reputation.